 Restore one or several SQL databases from backup

-The basic restore script of SQL database is:
+The basic PowerShell script to restore SQL database is:

 Restore-SqlDatabase -ServerInstance Server/InstanceName -Database DatabaseName `

 Fill in your own information and run the command, then the specified database will be restored from the bak file.
 Here my example is:

 Restore-SqlDatabase -ServerInstance Desktop-J899PPM -Database Date_1 `

 -BackupFile " C:\Program Files\Microsoft SQL Server\MSSQL11.MSSQLSERVER\MSSQL\Backup\Date_1.bak" –ReplaceDatabase

 *To customize the operation further, you can check this Microsoft page to learn more parameters of Restore-SqlDatabase.

 It may not be difficult to restore one or two SQL databases from backup.
 But if you want to recover numerous or all databases of an instance, you may need to use very complex scripts, whether in SSMS, command line or PowerShell.